 Module Overview

-When a new project schedule is to be created, it is important to prepare the schedule to receive the tasks and resources that you will be using during your project.
-When tasks are entered, calculations start running in the background and it is important that these calculations will react to the settings you will need for your projects.
+When a new project schedule is to be created, it is important to prepare the schedule to receive the tasks and resources that you will be using during the project.
+When tasks are entered, calculations start running in the background and it is important that these calculations work the way you intend them to behave.

 Each project has the ability to have its own unique set of options and values.
-With this in mind it is valuable to get the new project off to a good start by having the options and values correct for the project schedule being created.
+With this in mind it is valuable to get the new project off to a good start by having the options and values correct for the unique project schedule being created.

 In this module we will address the options, values and settings important to have in place BEFORE the first task is entered into your project schedule.